jawerg/meterdata/README.md

 only for the current data block, which is determined by max_block_size.
 A remedy to this issue has been described in [GitHub](https://github.com/ClickHouse/ClickHouse/issues/8975#issuecomment-581614849).
+It seems that this can also be circumvented by using partitions.
+However, this doesn't sound like a solution that scales well.